drmenguin/bibbja/README.md

 Read the Word of God from your terminal — Aqra l-Kelma tal-Mulej mit-terminal tiegħek.

-Forked from [lukesmithxyz/kjv](https://github.com/lukesmithxyz/kjv) but with the source text replaced with the Maltese Catholic bible ([Għaqda Bibblika Maltija](https://malti.global.bible/)).
+Forked from [lukesmithxyz/kjv](https://github.com/lukesmithxyz/kjv), with the source text replaced with the Maltese Catholic bible ([Għaqda Bibblika Maltija](https://malti.global.bible/)).

 ![Use of bibbja](preview.gif)